Shopify/hydrogen/.changeset/happy-pigs-collect.md

 ---
-'@shopify/hydrogen': patch
+'@shopify/hydrogen': major
-'@shopify/cli-hydrogen': patch
 ---

 Better Hydrogen error handling

 * Fix storefront client throwing on partial successful errors
-* Fix subrequest profiler to better display network errors with url information for SFAPI requests
+* Fix subrequest profiler to better display network errors with URL information for Storefront API requests

 ### Breaking change

- Mutation methods of `createCartHandler` used to return an `errors` object that contains `userErrors`.
-This is now changed back to `userErrors` to be consistent with SFAPI schema.

- The `errors` object will now be used for Graphql execution errors.
+This update changes the shape of the error objects returned by the `createCartHandler` method.

+Previously, mutations could return an `errors` array that contained a `userErrors` array.

+With this change, these arrays are no longer nested.
+The response can contain both an `errors` array and a `userErrors` array. `errors` contains GraphQL execution errors. `userErrors` contains errors caused by the cart mutation itself (such as adding a product that has zero inventory).

 `storefront.isApiError` is deprecated.

- Updated types:
+### Updated return types for `createCartHandler` methods

 * `cart.get()` used to return a `Cart` type.
-Now it returns `CartReturn` type to accommodate the `errors` object
+Now it returns `CartReturn` type to accommodate the `errors` object.
 * All other `cart` methods (ie. `cart.addLines`) used to return a `CartQueryData` type.
 Now it returns `CartQueryDataReturn` type to accommodate the `errors` object.